luos/luos.github.io/source/_posts/2014-08-22-trying-out-ember-dot-js.markdown

 {% endraw %}

-You can pass params easily to the `action` helper, separated by spaces:
+You can pass params to the `action` helper, separated by spaces:

 {% raw %}
 ``` javascript